-- Agreement) are paid, less the amount of any other authorised leave taken during the 52 week period. - (iv) If a teacher had taken previous parental leave (birth-related or adoption-related leave) in order to take primary responsibility for the care of a child, there is no entitlement to further paid parental leave (birth-related or adoption-related leave) unless the teacher has returned to work for the employer for a minimum of 12 months' service. - (v) The teacher must be paid at the rate the teacher was paid at the time of commencing leave.
-Payment may be at the normal rate paid fortnightly over fourteen (14) weeks.
-Payment for parental leave (birth-related or adoption-related leave) is subject to the teacher taking leave for a minimum of fourteen weeks. - (vi) A period of parental leave (birth-related or adoption-related leave) may be extended in accordance with cl.34.2(xiii) (i.e. s.75 of the NES). - (vii) A teacher may give notice in writing four (4) weeks in advance to return to work and reduce the period of parental leave (birth-related leave) under certain circumstances: - (a) a pregnancy ends other than by the birth of a living child after 20 weeks of pregnancy; - (b) a teacher gives birth to a living child, but the child later dies. - (viii) If a teacher ceases to be the primary caregiver, the employer may give the teacher written notice of a date no less than four (4) weeks that any untaken birth-related leave is cancelled from that date. - (ix) In circumstances other than those specified by cl.34.2(vii) and (viii), a period of parental leave may only be reduced in accordance with s.77 of the NES. - (x) A teacher may terminate her employment at any time during a period of birthrelated or adoption-related leave or leave subject to giving minimum notice of four weeks in term time. - (xi) A teacher is entitled after returning from birth-related or adoption-related leave to return to the position she held immediately before the start of the birth-related or adoption-related leave period or the position held previously (including if the position was modified due to pregnancy).
-The 'position' does not mean the right to teach the same classes or at the same levels, as taught prior to taking birth-related or adoption-related leave. - (xii) Before an employer engages a teacher (as a primary replacement) to do the work of another teacher because the other teacher is taking a continuous period of leave including birth-related or adoption-related leave, the employer must tell the primary replacement that the work is temporary and what the rights of the teacher are when taking birth-related or adoption-related leave under the Act. - (xiii) A teacher who wishes to extend the period of birth-related or adoption related leave beyond the original leave period (as defined by the NES) of 12 months, may request the employer to agree to an extension of unpaid parental leave for the employee for a further period of up to 12 months immediately following the end of the available parental leave period.
-The request must be in writing, and submitted at least four (4) weeks before the end of the original leave period.
-The employer must agree to the requested extension, unless the employer has reasonable business grounds for refusing (refer to NES s.22).
-For any further extension after 24 months, the teacher will need to apply for Special Leave.
+- (i) Teachers who have completed twelve (12) months of continuous service are eligible for 24 months unpaid birth-related and adoption-related leave. - (ii) Teachers who are eligible for unpaid parental leave and who are the primary carer of the child are entitled to sixteen (16) weeks of paid parental leave from the commencement date of this Agreement, less the amount of any other authorised leave taken during the 24 month period of unpaid parental leave. - (iii) If a teacher had taken previous paid parental leave (birth-related or adoption-related leave) in order to take primary responsibility for the care of a child, there is no entitlement to further paid parental leave (birth-related or adoption-related leave) unless the teacher has returned to work for the employer for a minimum of 12 months' continuous service. - (iv) The teacher must be paid at the rate the teacher was paid at the time of commencing leave.
+Payment may be at the normal rate paid fortnightly over sixteen (16) weeks.
+Payment for parental leave (birth-related or adoption-related leave) is subject to the teacher taking leave for a minimum of sixteen (16) weeks. - (v) If the pregnancy of a teacher ends by the birth of a stillborn child, or the child is born and later dies in the first 24 months of life, the teacher is entitled to: - (a) take the full amount of parental leave (including any paid parental leave to which the teacher is entitled) that the teacher originally intended to take.
+If the Employee takes less than 16 weeks of leave with pay, the Employee will be paid for the period of leave taken; - (b) give notice in writing four (4) weeks in advance to return to work and reduce the period of parental leave. - (vi) If a teacher ceases to be the primary caregiver, the employer may give the teacher written notice of a date no less than four (4) weeks that any untaken unpaid birth-related leave is cancelled from that date. - (vii) In circumstances other than those specified by cl.35.2(v) and (vi), a period of parental leave may only be reduced in accordance with the NES. - (viii) A teacher may terminate their employment at any time during a period of birthrelated or adoption-related leave or leave subject to giving minimum notice of four weeks in term time. - (ix) A teacher is entitled after returning from birth-related or adoption-related leave to return to the position they held immediately before the start of the birth-related or adoption-related leave period or the position held previously (including if the position was modified due to pregnancy).
+The 'position' does not mean the right to teach the same classes or at the same levels, as taught prior to taking birth-related or adoption-related leave. - (x) Before an employer engages a teacher (as a primary replacement) to do the work of another teacher because the other teacher is taking a continuous period of leave including birth-related or adoption-related leave, the employer must tell the primary replacement that the work is temporary and what the rights of the teacher are when taking birth-related or adoption-related leave under the Act. - (xi) A teacher who wishes to extend the period of birth-related or adoption related leave beyond 24 months will need to apply for Special Leave.

-(xiv) A teacher on paid birth-related or adoption-related leave is not entitled to paid work during this period.
+(xii) A teacher on paid birth-related or adoption-related leave is not entitled to paid work during this period.

-34.3 Partner leave
+35.3 Partner leave